Diversity from Human Feedback: Experiments

 \section{Experiments}

-To examine the performance of DivHF, we conduct experiments on the popular QDax domain~\citep{accelerated-qd, Qdax}, including HalfCheetah, Walker2D, Ant, and Humanoid.
+To examine the performance of DivHF, we conduct experiments on the popular QDax domain~\cite{accelerated-qd, Qdax}, including HalfCheetah, Walker2D, Ant, and Humanoid.
 The goal of the tasks is to generate a set of robotic policies that are diverse in the frequency of the usage of each foot, in order to enable the robot to recover quickly from damage.
-We collect 25k trajectories offline to train the behavior descriptor model.
+We collect 25k triples of trajectories offline to train the behavior descriptor model.
 For convenience, we define an oracle behavior space for each task, i.e., the fraction of time each foot touches the ground.
 We also use a synthetic oracle whose preferences exactly reflect the similarity of the oracle behaviors.
 That is, when the method queries for a preference, we immediately reply which two trajectories have the most similar oracle behaviors and which two have the most diverse ones.

-In our experiments, we use a bidirectional two-layer-stacked LSTM~\citep{LSTM, stacked-lstm} followed by a two-layer MLP to extract the feature from the temporal trajectory data, where the feature sizes of LSTM layers are all $512$, and the hidden layer size of MLP layers is $32$.
-We use the cosine similarity as the similarity metric.
+In our experiments, we use the cosine similarity as the similarity metric.
+We use a bidirectional two-layer-stacked LSTM~\cite{LSTM, stacked-lstm} followed by a two-layer MLP to extract the feature from the temporal trajectory data, where the feature sizes of LSTM layers are both $512$, and the hidden layer size of MLP layers is $32$.
+The network structure is:

 The dimension of the learned space is the same as the oracle behavior space.
+All the experiments are conducted on an NVIDIA RTX A6000 GPU with an AMD EPYC 7513 CPU.

 To evaluate the effectiveness of DivHF, we compare the following methods. \textbf{DivHF}: The proposed method that uses cross-entropy in Eq.~(\ref{eq:DivHF-loss}) as the loss function. \textbf{DivHF w/o CE}: The same as DivHF, except that it uses simple loss in Eq.~(\ref{eq:Vanilla-loss}) as the loss function. \textbf{DivHF w/o BT}: The same as DivHF, except that it uses simple LSTM as the model. \textbf{DivHF-Vanilla}: The same as DivHF, except that it uses simple loss in Eq.~(\ref{eq:Vanilla-loss}) as the loss function and simple LSTM as the model. \textbf{Auto-encoder}: The method that concatenates a decoder after the behavior descriptor model and learns the behavior space directly by self-supervision without human preference. \textbf{Oracle}: The oracle behavior descriptor itself.
+We also compare the concurrent work QDHF~\cite{qdhf}, which is the same as DivHF, except that it uses a clipped variant of our simple loss function in Eq.~(\ref{eq:Vanilla-loss}) instead: